![]() |

 “So what do you use posh lemons for?”
 I asked.

+By the time I had returned home, I was a little confused as to what I had actually bought and what I could best use them for, posh or otherwise, and decided to do a little internet research.
 In a previous life, I was a researcher.
 I love learning new things, ferreting out and extrapolating information.
 The internet is both my saviour and my downfall.
 You never know where you are going, even if you know where you want to be and the problem with the internet that there is a lot of information out there is a just plain wrong, passing itself off as something true.
 The difficulty is in weeding out the chaff from what is actually correct.
 Sometimes you just have to have a sixth sense about these things.

 Essentially there are two popular lemons used in Moroccan cooking, the doqq (Citrus limonum Risso var. pusilla R) and the boussera (Citrus limetta Risso, also known as Limonette de Marrakesh).